Publish Metadata

 Blog Projects

-For blog/content projects, the Publish tab adapts:
+For blog projects, the Publish tab adapts:

 - The blurb becomes a "description" optimized for content marketing